What is a Vehicle Electronic Equipment Installers or Repairer?

 Vehicle Electronic Equipment Installers and Repairers who work in Washington, Arizona, or Louisiana, make the highest salaries.

-Below is a list of the median annual salaries for Vehicle Electronic Equipment Installers and Repairers in different U.S. states.
+How much do Vehicle Electronic Equipment Installers and Repairers make in different U.S. states?

 State | Annual Mean Salary |